Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation

 \subsubsection{Datasets}

 We evaluate our method using two different types of datasets from the UCI Machine Learning Repository~\cite{uci}.
 Dataset details and information about missing data are presented in Table~\ref{tab:datasets}.
 This experimental design provides the evaluation of model performance under both naturally existing and intentionally generated missing data scenarios.
-The first category includes datasets that already have missing values, mirroring real-world data collecting methods where incompleteness happens naturally rather than through simulation.
-The datasets include Hepatitis, HouseVotes84, Credit Approval, Mammographic Masses, Cylinder Bands, Heart Disease, and Adult.
+The datasets include Hepatitis, HouseVotes84, Credit Approval, Mammographic, Cylinder Bands, Heart Disease, and Adult.
 The datasets reflect significant variation in size, feature dimensionality, feature type, and the level of missing data, with the proportion of incomplete instances varying from moderate to severe.
-This diversity offers a practical framework to evaluate durability in the presence of naturally partial data.
+This diversity offers a practical framework to evaluate robustness in the presence of naturally partial data.

-The second group includes datasets that are naturally complete and free of missing parameters, including Mushroom, WDBC, Pima, Sonar, and Glass.
+The second group includes datasets that are naturally complete and free of missing values, including Mushroom, WDBC, PIMA, Sonar, and Glass.
 In these datasets, missingness is intentionally generated in a controlled manner to help with systematic study under standardized conditions.
-The following section goes into more detail on the missingness mechanisms and the injection methods.
+The following section provides details on missingness mechanisms and injection methods.